graphql/graphiql/.changeset/late-tables-teach.md

 };
 ```

-more complex example with dynamic plugin config:
+or this, for more complex state-driven needs:

 ```js
 import { useMemo } from 'react'